MDAnalysis/UserGuide/doc/source/contributing.rst

 To change code and test changes, you'll need to build both **MDAnalysis** and **MDAnalysisTests** from source.
 This requires a Python environment.
 We highly recommend that you use virtual environments.
-This allows you to have multiple experimental development versions of MDAnalysis which do not interfere with each other or your own stable version.
+This allows you to have multiple experimental development versions of MDAnalysis that do not interfere with each other, or your own stable version.
 Since MDAnalysis is split into the actual package and a test suite, you need to install both modules in development mode.